MariaAguiar/pianista-challenge/README.md

 # pianista-challenge
 Frontend project making use of Pianista API

-Built in React with TailwindCSS
+Built in React + TailwindCSS